EmilioBlacksmith/bioLink/README.md

 # Personal Bio Links [![status](https://img.shields.io/website-up-down-green-red/http/emilioblacksmith.github.io.svg)](https://emilioblacksmith.github.io/bioLink/)

-## A fully functional project in React, Showing all of my main social links for sharing
+## A Website Project for showing all of my main social links, to share in my social media

 This project is a website to showcase my main links, and to help out strangers to know my current social media and personal projects that are currently in the making.
 It is based in Linktree and Linkin.bio.
 The main features of this projects are: